Buying a recond piano

 end, what appears to be a good deal may prove to be a real liability.

-components such as the soundboard, strings, bridges, pinblock and most action
+components of the piano such as the soundboard, strings, bridges, pinblock and most action

 parts.
-This exercise is very expensive and can cost of a new piano.
+This practice is very expensive to repair when consider the cost of a new piano.

 If you want your children to learn to play the piano, find the best possible

 piano within a comfortable price range.
-Don't assume because your children is young and just started
+Don't assume your children is young and just started

 lesson you can find a